mardeltri/RoboND-DeepLearning-Project/README.md

 ### Results

 Below, loss and validation loss values during training have been depicted.
-It can be seen that, although, there is a slight spike in epoch 23, the algorithm is stable reaching a final value of 0.02 approximately.
+It can be seen that, although there is a slight spike in epoch 23, the algorithm is stable reaching a final value of 0.0174.

 <img src="./misc_images/TrainingCurve.png" width="450" />